solana-labs/solana/book/src/implemented-proposals/rent.md

 A percentage of the rent collected is destroyed.
 The rest is distributed to validator accounts by stake weight, a la transaction fees, at the end of every slot.

-## Credit only
+## Read-only accounts

-Credit only accounts are treated as a special case.
-They are loaded as if rent were due, but updates to their state may be delayed until the end of the slot, when credits are paid.
+Read-only accounts are not being charged rent in current implementation.

 ## Design considerations, others considered